lobre/ghosts/README.md

  - Generating `/etc/hosts` entries according to specific labels declared on Docker containers.
  - Generating a web interface to list web exposed containers in a nice grid.
- - Auto connect a external proxy container to web exposed containers network.
+ - Auto connect network of web exposed containers to an external proxy.

 See the web interface after having created the following containers.